mbreed-author/mbreed-author.github.io/_posts/2022-01-05-events-notes-5.md

 ## Chapter 10: Intimidation

 1. The [**Paedophile Information Exchange**](https://en.wikipedia.org/wiki/Paedophile_Information_Exchange) was a British pro-paedophile activist group, founded in October 1974 and officially disbanded in 1984.
 It was indeed [affiliated to the National Council for Civil Liberties](https://www.theguardian.com/society/2014/feb/26/lobbying-paedophile-campaign-revealed-hewitt) now known as Liberty.
 Its members hotline was answered from within the Home Office, and it is alleged to have received Government funding.

+2. At this time, [**Germaine Greer**](https://en.wikipedia.org/wiki/Germaine_Greer) was an assistant lecturer at Warwick University, appeared on TV with Kenny Everett, and wrote for *Oz* magazine and *Private Eye*.

+## Chapter 11: Conflagration

+1. The features of the **General Strike**, including the Office for the Maintenance of Supplies and the phrases in Granville's and the king's speeches, are taken from the events in the [General Strike of 1926](https://en.wikipedia.org/wiki/1926_United_Kingdom_general_strike).

+2. A [**three-day week**](https://www.dailymail.co.uk/news/article-10012345/When-lights-DID-1970s-Britain-plunged-darkness-three-day-working-week.html) was introduced in 1973 by Edward Heath's Tory government, in response to a crippling miners' strike.
+3. [**Anarcho-Syndicalism**](https://en.wikipedia.org/wiki/Anarcho-syndicalism#:~:text=Anarcho%2Dsyndicalism%20is%20a%20political,control%20influence%20in%20broader%20society.) is a political philosophy and anarchist school of thought that views revolutionary industrial unionism or syndicalism as a method for workers in capitalist society to gain control of an economy and thus control influence in broader society (Wikipedia).
+The link shows the anarcho-syndicalist flag.

+## Chapter 12: Confrontation

+1. For the **Angry Brigade** and to read its communiques click [here](https://theanarchistlibrary.org/library/various-authors-the-angry-brigade-documents-and-chronology-1967-1984).

+2. The **dinosaurs** are in [Crystal Palace Park](https://cpdinosaurs.org/visit/visitors-guide/) in South London.
+They were created in the 1850s and Queen Victoria and Prince Albert visited them several times.
+They are still there today.

+3. Tony Blair famously referred to Diana as 'The People's Princess' when announcing her death.

+## Chapter 13: Initiation

+1. For more details of the divided city of Paris, see the description of Hugh's trip there in *The Hammond Conjecture*.

+2. Ecaf (face) and omi (man) are words from the [Polari](http://chris-d.net/polari/) gay slang language, popular among London homosexuals in the 1960s and brought to public attention by the characters of [Julian and Sandy](https://www.keele.ac.uk/media/keeleuniversity/equaldiversity/polari.pdf) played by Hugh Paddick and Kenneth Williams) in the radio show Round the Horne.

 <br/>